arnodeceuninck/CLizard/Readme.md

 ## Features
 Note: Currently it's only possible to apply one feature per time.
 ### Include loop recognition
-This feature will fix the most common problem with include loops.
+This feature will help you find include loops.

 ```
 ./clizard -ilr -i a.cpp b.cpp a.h b.h